davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 Each candidate path which participates in this protocol must be provisioned with the trust anchor identifier for its corresponding trust anchor in the CertificatePropertyList.

 Authenticating parties MAY have candidate certification paths without associated trust anchor identifiers, but such paths will not participate in this protocol.
 Those paths MAY participate in other trust anchor negotiation protocols, such as the `certificate_authorities` extension.

+{{provisioning-certificates}} defines some ways for authenticating parties to be configured with this information.

 # TLS Extension